-- Privacy settings - Step-by-step instructions on how to block individuals from different social media platforms - Online safety tips (including online dating) - How to engage/disengage with people who are being harmful online - How to remove sexual photos or videos from the internet - How to report concerns to law enforcement agencies - Step-by-step instructions on how to report explicit content on social media safe(r) space can be physical space, a person, or an online group where individuals can participate without fear of beina harassed discriminated against.
+- Privacy settings - Step-by-step instructions on how to block individuals from different social media platforms - Online safety tips (including online dating) - How to engage/disengage with people who are being harmful online - How to remove sexual photos or videos from the internet - How to report concerns to law enforcement agencies - Step-by-step instructions on how to report explicit content on social media SAFER SPACES ONLINE safe(r) space can Α be а physical space, a person, or an online group where individuals can participate without fear of beina harassed or discriminated against.
 Most safe spaces are created as a response to hate or bullying.
-These spaces don't tolerate any speech, bullying, hate derogatory comments toward a specific group of people.
+These spaces don't tolerate any speech, bullying, hate or derogatory comments toward a specific group of people.
 It's somewhere that you are welcome as you are.